4rivappa/prepush/README.md

 ### usage

-run the `pre-push` command, from anywhere in the git repository
+run the `prepush` command, from anywhere in the git repository